 §3 Secretary.
 After each election round, one of the Fellows will be chosen by the Fellows as Secretary and will be responsible for the organization of the next election.

 §4 Nomination.
 In the calendar year preceding the next International Input-Output Conference members of the IIOA, not being a Fellow, will be invited by the Secretary to nominate other members for election before December 31.
 Each nomination must be supported by two other members, excluding the nominee and the Fellows.
 Each nominee must have been a member of the IIOA for at least six years.
 Each nomination will include: name, current address, current email, current institution, brief curriculum vitae, list of maximally ten key-publications, and a description of the candidate’s contribution to input-output analysis of 100-200 words.

 §5 Election.
 All Fellows will be invited to deliver their votes on the election of the new Fellows.
+In the election, at least 50% of the living Fellows should participate to achieve a quorum.
+A nominee will be declared elected if he/she receives more than 75% of the votes cast.
 The Secretary will inform the newly elected Fellows, the President of the IIOA, the Chair of the scientific program committee and the Chair of the local organizing committee of the next International Input-Output Conference of their election, at least four months before the next conference.

 §6 Installation.
 The new Fellows of the IIOA will be installed as such during one of the plenary events of this next conference.
 If a new Fellow is unable to attend the event in person, a representative will receive the decorations that go with the Fellowship Award on her/his behalf at the next conference.

 §7 Rights.
 The Fellows have the right to call themselves “Fellow of the IIOA” and have the right to free memberships in the IIOA.